Sebssekk/AWSArchitectDemos/mod03-networking1/README.md

     - `isolated-ec2` a VM in the ISOLATED VPC with isolated sg and ssm Role

-**TO CONNECT TO INSTANCES** is possible to use the sytem manager for ALL of them.
+**TO CONNECT TO INSTANCES** is possible to use the sytem manager for Windows, private and isolated machine.
 It's also possible
 - For `pub-ec2` connect via ssh with
     ```bash